Świętokrzyskie Voivodeship

-Świętokrzyskie Voivodeship is bounded by six other voivodeships: Masovian to the north, Lublin to the east, Subcarpathian to the southeast, Lesser Poland to the south, Silesian to the southwest and Łódź to the northwest.
+Świętokrzyskie Voivodeship is bounded by six other voivodeships: Masovian to the north, Lublin to the east, Subcarpathian to the south-central, Lesser Poland to the south, Silesian to the southwest, and Łódź to the northwest.

-The province was created on 1 January 1999, out of the former Kielce Voivodeship, eastern part of Częstochowa Voivodeship and western part of Tarnobrzeg Voivodeship, pursuant to the Polish local government reforms adopted in 1998.
-It covers an area of 11672 km2, making it the second smallest of the voivodeships (after Opole).
-As at 2019, the total population of Świętokrzyskie Voivodeship is 1,237,369.
+The province covers an area of 11672 km2, making it the second smallest province (after Opole).
+As at 2019, the total population of Świętokrzyskie Province was 1,237,369.